Frequently Asked Questions

 • Edmonton's Food Bank bulk purchases fresh eggs for our food hampers and delivers them weekly.

-These eggs are repackaged in gently used egg cartons and the date is stamped on the inside of the lid.
+Some partners repackage eggs in gently used egg cartons and the date is stamped on the inside of the lid.

 • Best Before Dates, Packaged On Dates and Expiration Dates are very different.
 The majority of our food has a Best Before Date which can be thought of as "best quality before date".
 Please refer to what does “best before” mean?
 For detailed explanation.